 I don’t remember Mailer ascribing a simple motivation to him either.
 He allowed the possibilities of, you know, ‘was he born bad?’
 ‘Did culture make him bad?’
 ‘Why couldn’t he reform himself?’
 But he didn’t try to reduce anything.
 I think sometimes it can be very reductive when we write about people who commit crimes.
 And I think Mailer allowed different possibilities, different motivations, and let the reader weigh the different elements.
 In understanding human motivations for crime, we tend to be far too reductive.

-The convict sentenced to death is a classic trope of the genre.
+The convict sentenced to death is a classic trope of the true crime book genre.
 You’ve written about it yourself in “Trial by Fire” in The New Yorker.
 The death penalty is so compelling to writers and to readers.
 Why do you think that is?

 Well, I think the subject gets to the most fundamental question of how do you punish somebody who commits the ultimate sin of murder.
 And it raises questions about vengeance and how do you repair a society after a violent crime.
 In the name of moral purpose or punishment, do you, in turn, put someone to death?
 In the US, in the old days when they would mark up the autopsy, they would often refer to it as “death by homicide” even if it was state-sanctioned.
 So, it raises all those important moral questions.